Table of Contents

 A lot is going on in the world today.
 The news and response on social media can feel overwhelming.
 With the compounding stress of politics, the pandemic, war abroad, violence, and tragedies at home, it’s no wonder mental health is suffering in America and rampantly among college students.
 The question is, how do we cope with the mental exhaustion of life in our evolving new normal?

 Watching the news or scrolling through social media exposes us to upsetting political developments, tragedies resulting from violence, accidents, and natural disasters that can compound distress.
-Whether we’ve been directly impacted by trauma or disaster or we empathize with those who have (vicarious trauma), those emotions can be hard to work through.
+Whether we’ve been directly impacted by trauma or disaster or we empathize with those who have, those emotions can be hard to work through.

 As we look at the effect this poses on higher education, the overwhelming stress of tragic events can leave college students looking for ways to express discontent with the world where they live.
-For example, studies show a 135% increase in depression and 110% increase in anxiety from 2013 to now, resulting in a frightening rise in suicidal ideation over the past two years – over 25% of 18- to 24-year-olds say they’ve seriously considered suicide.
+For example, studies show a 135% increase in depression and 110% increase in anxiety from over the past decade, resulting in a frightening rise in suicidal ideation – over 25% of 18- to 24-year-olds say they’ve seriously considered suicide.
 The effects of discontent also result in social and emotional distress, vicarious trauma, extreme violence and hatred, fatigue and frustration, substance use disorder, and a host of other mental health conditions.

 Given these compounding factors, how can you manage self-care when tragedy occurs?